 “One team should be small enough that it can be fed with two pizzas” – also a famous the two-pizza rule said by Jeff Bezos, founder of Amazon.
 But if you have already decided that your software development team need expansion, then you must be sure to have an effective management process to capture the productivity and results of the team.
 Actually with a larger group, the individual contribution to the group becomes smaller and cooperative communication becomes a serious problem.
 However in this case, it is smart to split the team into smaller, independent cross-functional teams led by team leaders.

 Define the roles and responsibilities in software development team

-Also a critical step in building a successful software development team is to clearly define roles and responsibilities of individuals and also the whole group to allow for effective development, boosts team’s transparency.
+Another critical step in building a successful software development team is to clearly define the team structure and roles.
+This helps determine the responsibilities of individuals as well as of the whole team, which allow for effective development.
 However, the team’s composition will highly depend on the purpose of your software development process.
 Here are the typical technology-centered roles as well as responsibilities of an engineer team:

 - Product Owner (PO): representing the client, in other words they perform as the voice of the business and ensure that the team builds the right product to meet the company’s ultimate product vision.
 In many cases, the PO is the customer himself, because above all they understand their product the best.

 - Project Manager (PM): being responsible for the execution of the project from beginning to end.
 They will lead the entire team of developers and be accountable for the deliverables.
 More specifically, a PM will manage the project, anticipate and solve any risks that may arise, ensuring the project is delivered on time, on budget and within the right framework.

 - Technical Lead: being responsible for the entire tech project, supervising the technical direction of the group.
 At the same time, technical leaders are often highly skilled and experienced IT talents, so they also play a very vital role as a mentor to developers and support them throughout the process.